What is DMP in marketing?

 Data management platforms can be used in a variety of ways.
 Transitioning from theory to practice let’s regard data management platform examples that prove that a combination of the right technology and the right application of it can increase sales several times.

 For instance, one shoe retailer company adopted the DMP digital platform and gathered the user data.
 Based on this data, they defined - they have five core audience segments.
 After that, the marketers identified the main promotional channels.

 The DMP ad tech was integrated with DSP in order to direct the creatives to each group via a certain consumption channel and individualize the advertising developed for every user segment individually.
 DMP management campaign delivered a clear picture of each creative performance.
 It turned out that some creatives failed to deliver the expected results same way as channels.
 Also, the brand determined highly engaged audience groups, moderately interested, and not interested at all.

 Based on DMP management platform information, the sale strategy has been modified, the company no longer invested funds in advertising at underperforming channels.
 The least engaged audience group was removed from targeting at all.
 The company significantly saved the budget reducing expenditures and achieved multiplied results by making the individualized offers to their best-performing target demographics via highest highest-performing channels.

 What Does the Future Hold for DMPs?

-The abundance of audience data puts constant pressure on advertisers to create a better online experience, which will boost brand awareness and customer loyalty.
-Consumers are looking for more tailored content, hyper-personalized messages, optimized shopping experiences and customized entertainment recommendations that are less intrusive and more consistent.
-Easier said than done.
+The abundance of audience data puts constant pressure on advertisers to create a better online experience, which must boost brand awareness and customer loyalty.